-8.1 MAXIMUM OIL STORAGE TANK CAPACITY:
+8.1 MAXIMUM OIL FUEL STORAGE TANK CAPACITY:

 When determining the oil fuel storage capacity to be provided the Design Team should consult with the school.
-If the proposed maximum capacity exceeds 8,000 litres, this should be highlighted at Stage 2a.
+If the proposed maximum oil fuel storage exceeds 10,000 litres this should be highlighted at Stage 2a.